savonet/book/language.md

 below), so the above program does not modify the value of `n`, it is simply that a new `n` is defined.

-There is an alternative syntax for declaring variables which is
+There is an alternative syntax for declaring variables which is\indexop{def}

 ```liquidsoap
 def x =